shashank-jumbarthi/Portfolio/Readme.md

 This portfolio website highlights my journey from being a cybersecurity student.
 It features the following sections:

-- About Me: An overview of my background, including my transition from the Navy to cybersecurity.
+- About Me: An overview of my background, including my transition to cybersecurity.
 - Skills: A display of technical and professional skills with interactive icons that pop out when hovered over—even if you quickly slide your cursor across multiple icons.
 - Projects: Personal projects that demonstrate my coding proficiency and problem-solving abilities.
 - Achievements: A summary of academic and extracurricular accomplishments, including certifications and club involvement.